 Nicene Creed, which begins “We believe,” emphasizes our common faith and is an appropriate creed for communion.

-Every method for severing communion accents one aspect of this sacred meal while minimizing other aspects.
-We typically serve either by Pieces and Cups or by Intinction.
+Every method for serving communion accents one aspect of this sacred meal while minimizing other aspects.
+We currently serve Communion in individually wrapped elements due to Covid.

 In most cases, five elders in addition to the pastor and the liturgist serve the elements.
 Other members of the congregation may also serve communion when invited by the Session.

 Those serving communion should meet with the pastor prior to communion.
 For the 10:00 AM service, they may coordinate with the pastor regarding where to stand and what they will hold in the Library at 9:45 AM.

 The liturgist typically shares with the pastor in leading the Great Prayer of Thanksgiving.

 The servers will gather in the rear of the Sanctuary as the Great Prayer of Thanksgiving begins.
 They come forward immediately after the Prayer of Thanksgiving when the pastor says words similar to: “Come for all is ready.”